banterlin/SELECTION/README.md

-This repository provides the code for [Deep Learning Decision Support Recommends Therapeutic Planning in Unresectable-Hepatocellular Carcinoma].
+This repository provides the code for [A deep learning model for personalized intra-arterial therapy planning in unresectable hepatocellular carcinom].
 Based on the code, you can easily train your own SELECTION by configuring your own dataset and modifying the training details (such as optimizer, learning rate, etc).

+## A deep learning model for personalized intra-arterial therapy planning in unresectable hepatocellular carcinoma: a multicenter retrospective study
+## Lin, Xiaoqi et al.
+## eClinicalMedicine, Volume 75, 102808

 ## Overview
 SELECTION is a ransformer-based multi-modal medical prognosis model.
 It differs from the traditional multi-modal apporach of fusing features from CNN with clinical data to classify clinical endpoint, where SELECTION considers holistic multi-modal information from CECT images as well as clinical information as sequences of tokens.